Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Windows 10 virtual machine, I use an SSH client to establish a secure connection to the Ubuntu VM by specifying its private IP address.
-As the connection is initiated, Wireshark is used to capture and analyze the network traffic, focusing on the SSH handshake and the encrypted communication between the two machines.
-This process allows me to observe the protocol in action, including the exchange of keys, authentication steps, and the establishment of a secure channel for remote management, all while monitoring the underlying network packets.
+From the Windows 10 virtual machine, I used an SSH client to establish a secure connection to the Ubuntu VM by specifying its private IP address.
+As the connection was initiated, I ran Wireshark to capture and analyze the network traffic, focusing on the SSH handshake and the encrypted communication between the two machines.
+This process allowed me to observe the protocol in action, including the exchange of keys, authentication steps, and the establishment of a secure channel for remote management, all while monitoring the underlying network packets.
 </p>
 <br />